socallinuxexpo/scale-network/switch-configuration/README.md

 The syntax of a config/vlans file (either master or within an included file) is as fillows:

 ```
-#include <filename>				Include <filename> from vlans.d a la macro substitution
+#include &lt;filename&gt;				Include &lt;filename&gt; from vlans.d a la macro substitution

-VLAN <vlan_name> <vlan_number> <prefix6> <prefix4> <comment>
+VLAN &lt;vlan_name&gt; &lt;vlan_number&gt; &lt;prefix6&gt; &lt;prefix4&gt; &lt;comment&gt;
 						Defines a Normal VLAN.

-VVRNG 	<template>		<vlan_range>	<prefix6>	<prefix4>	<comment>
+VVRNG 	&lt;template&gt;		&lt;vlan_range&gt;	&lt;prefix6&gt;	&lt;prefix4&gt;	&lt;comment&gt;
 						Defines a range of Booth (Vendor) VLANs.

 Note: Only one VVRNG statement is allowed globally, even across all included files.
 The behavior of multiple
 VVRNG definitions is undefined.

-<template> is the prefix for naming the vlans.
+&lt;template&gt; is the prefix for naming the vlans.
 These will be dynamically assigned from the booth
 list file.

-<vlan_range> is a hyphen separated range defining the lowest and highest VLAN ID numbers that can be allocated.
+&lt;vlan_range&gt; is a hyphen separated range defining the lowest and highest VLAN ID numbers that can be allocated.

-<prefix6> is a shorter than /64 prefix from which /64s will be delegated.
+&lt;prefix6&gt; is a shorter than /64 prefix from which /64s will be delegated.
 It must contain at least as many /64s
-as there are numbers between the low and high specfication in <vlan_range> in BCD notation.
+as there are numbers between the low and high specfication in &lt;vlan_range&gt; in BCD notation.
 That is, if you
 have a range from 200-399 for VLAN ids, then there should be a /55 or shorter IPv6 prefix.
 Ideally, the numbers
 also line up (e.g. 200-399 VLAN IDs should map to 2001:db8:abcd:0200::/55 which would yield IPv6 networks for
 the VLANs of 2001:db8:abcd:200::/64 through 2001:db8:abcd:399::/64.)

-<prefix4> is a shorter than /24 prefix from which /24s will be delegated.
+&lt;prefix4&gt; is a shorter than /24 prefix from which /24s will be delegated.
 It must contain at least as many /24s
-as there are numbers between the low and high specification in <vlan_range>.
-Since IPv4 numbers cannot possibly
+as there are numbers between the low and high specification in &lt;vlan_range>&gt; Since IPv4 numbers cannot possibly
 represent the full range of VLAN IDs in any human readable form, no attempt is made at matching the numbers.
 In our example above of VLAN IDs in the range 200-399, a /16 is perfect (e.g. 10.1.0.0/16 would map to 10.1.0.0/24
 through 10.1.199.0/24).